matt-bentley/CleanArchitecture/README.md

 The code within each use-case folder is split by object type e.g. Entities, Services.

 Domain Centric Architecture makes it easier to navigate between code when working on a particular concept.
-It also means that code is already separated for if a concept needs to be moved in the future such as to its own independant Microservice.
+It also means that code is already separated for if a concept needs to be moved in the future such as to its own independent Microservice.

 ## Domain-Driven Design